identity-com/idv-builder/README.md

 ## Handlers

 The Validation Module is built around an event architecture.
-All interaction between the module and the clients, other modules or even external services results in events which are processed by built-in or custom event handlers.
+All interaction between the module and the clients, other modules or even external services result in events which are processed by built-in or custom event handlers.

 This model ensures that an IDV need only implement their custom verification logic in self-contained handlers.
 However, the handlers have access to the state of the entire validation flow, and can therefore be individually as complicated